scolladon/sfdx-git-delta/README.md

 *Content of the `destructivePackage.xml` file in our scenario:*
 ![destructivePackage](/img/example_destructiveChange.png)

-If needed, we could also have generated a copy of the force-app folder with only the added and changed metadata, by using the `--generate-delta` option.
-Run `sgd --help` to review all the options that `sgd` accepts.
+In addition, we could also have generated a copy of the **force-app** folder with only the added and changed metadata, by using the `--generate-delta` option.

 ### Deploy only the added/modified metadata: